Discover Myanmar Culture: A Blend Of Tradition And Modernity

 In Myanmar, taking pictures and filming is frowned upon.
 For visitors, this can be a significant issue.
 In politically sensitive areas, hospitals, or security zones, it’s important to avoid taking any pictures or videos.
 If authorities catch you photographing these locations, they will likely ask you to delete the images.
 It’s best to cooperate and apologize rather than argue.
 Trying to negotiate or flee could make the situation worse and waste your time.

-Some Myanmar culture facts you probably do not know
+Some Myanmar cultural facts you probably do not know

 Conclusion